Jak57/documentation/libvpx.md

        * High-Motion Content: ```aqmode = 2``` works well for sports and action scenes, where motion complexity requires adaptive bit allocation.

 9. void *internal
+   * Pointer that serves as a private storage area for the implementation-specific details of scalable video coding.
+   * This field encapsulates internal states and data used by the encoding process but is hidden from the public interface to maintain abstraction and modularity.

 ## References